 State Estate Taxes

-The gift tax is a tax on the legal transfer of property from one person to another, during the giving person's l lifetime.
-Certain gifts are exempt from the gift tax.
-These include:
+The gift tax is a tax on the legal transfer of property from one person to another, during the giving person's lifetime.
+Certain gifts are exempt from the gift tax, including:

 Questions About Estate and Gift Taxes?
 Talk to an Attorney